 Recently we’ve talked about the basic principles of data visualization and charts for comparing discrete groups of data.
 Now it’s time to discover charts for one of the most common types of data analysis – a comparison over time.

-Today we’ll dive into a process of choosing the charts that display the data over a period of time and help to track trends in changes for one or multiple categories during that period.
+Today we’ll dive into a process of choosing the comparison charts that display the data over a period of time and help to track trends in changes for one or multiple categories during that period.
 All of them prove to be extremely helpful in visualizing the performance with respect to time.

-The choice of the chart highly depends on how you treat time – as discrete or continuous data.
+The choice of the comparison chart highly depends on how you treat time – as discrete or continuous data.
 It’s totally up to whether to use bars to focus on individual dates or lines to observe trends over a continuous interval.

 So, let’s start!

 Line charts (also known as trend lines) are best for illustrating trends and volatility in the data.
 To draw a line chart, plot the data points on a Cartesian plane and connect them with a line.
 As a rule, time is plotted on the X-axis (as well as any other independent variables) while the values are plotted on the Y-axis.